-We do however allow outside researchers to gain access to our facilities to carry out research with our animal collection or data sets.
-We have in the past worked with institutions such as the University of Kent at Canterbury who carried out an extensive evolutionary study in to birds, taking DNA samples from a variety of avian species in our collection.
+We do however also allow outside researchers to gain access to our facilities to carry out research with our animal collection or data sets.
 Before, during and after the completion of a research project carried out in conjunction with Wingham Wildlife Park we do have a number of conditions which need to be complied with:

 - If you wish to carry out research at the park please note that our research policy is based upon the World Zoo Associations Conservation Policy 2015; Committing to Conservation, and as such there are a number of questions which that document asks in relation to research for furthering conservation – please ensure that you have and understand good answers for the following points which will be considered by our committee:

 - What is the problem that generated the question?